mariana2103/mariana2103/README.md

 <img src="https://img.shields.io/static/v1?label=&message=Software%20Engineering%20@%20FEUP&color=ebbcba&labelColor=ebbcba&style=for-the-badge" height="35" />

-I’m a Computer Engineering student driven by a chronic need to solve puzzles and a total refusal to settle for "good enough."
+I’m a Computer Engineering student driven by a chronic need to solve problems and a total refusal to settle until I understand them completely.

 I live for tough challenges and the mental workout of untangling tricky problems.
 Give me messy logic or a puzzle, and I’m in my happy place.
 The harder it gets, the more I’m into it.